 Amongst the thousands of people who attend our church services each week, there are a significant numbers of people living with dementia and their carers.
 Our clergy, Eucharistic Ministers, Religious Sisters and Brothers, SVP members and chaplains to hospitals and care homes are also ministering to a large number of people with dementia who are unable to attend church.
-Growing Old Grace-fully want to support the Diocese in treating people living with dementia with respect, to deliver a person centred service that is based on Catholic teaching and will utilise the skills and resources in the wider Catholic community to enable those with dementia to fulfil their pastoral and spiritual needs, both in the church and in the wider community.
+Growing Old Grace-fully aim to support the Diocese in treating people living with dementia with respect, to deliver a person centred service that is based on Catholic teaching and will utilise the skills and resources in the wider Catholic community to enable those with dementia to fulfil their pastoral and spiritual needs, both in the church and in the wider community.

 Leeds is now a dementia friendly Diocese

-We are delighted to confirm that our Diocese is now a member of the Dementia Action Alliance (Yorkshire & Humberside) and our Action Plan is on their website here.
-Thank you to our Working Group for all for their help and support in getting this far so quickly and thank you to Bishop Marcus who has been very supportive of this initiative and given his blessing and support for Growing Old Grace-fully to lead the process.
+We are delighted that our Diocese is now a member of the Dementia Action Alliance (Yorkshire & Humberside) and our Action Plan is on their website here.
+Thank you to our Working Group for all for their help and support in getting this far and thank you to Bishop Marcus who has been very supportive of this initiative and given his blessing and support for Growing Old Grace-fully to lead the process.
 We officially launched this initiative at the Caritas Leeds Day of Reflection on 6th October 2018.

 The role of parishes